Methodology

 Implementation

-Hands-on development using AI-assisted workflows for code, tests, and documentation, with reviews and pairing.
+End-to-end features vertical slices implementation: code, tests, and documentation, with reviews and pairing.

 AI-augmented engineering practices